elhub/devxp-linux/README.md

 ## Getting Started

-The following instructions assume you have gotten a developer computer from 3020@statnett.no, which is a Lenovo ThinkPad-laptop that runs Windows 11 as its main operating system.

 To install **Windows Subsystem for Linux**, run this command inside **Windows PowerShell** or **Windows Command Prompt**:

 ```powershell